PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation: Method

 For our goal of training a multi-language T2I generation model, we only need to train on English data since both the new CLIP text encoder and the teacher model's CLIP text encoder can accept English inputs.
 In this case, we can use aligned KD loss $\mathcal L_{KD}$.
 For our goal of training a language-specific T2I generation model, we adopt a hybrid training strategy, for the target language's parallel corpus, we only need to use KD loss $\mathcal L_{KD}$ to align the distribution.
-On the other hand, we also have language-specific culture-related data ${X^S}^{'}$.
-Because there is a significant translation error when translating this data into English and the teacher model cannot provide high-quality knowledge guidance for this type of data, we only use the original loss $\mathcal L_{SD}$ for this data boosting the culture understanding ability of the proposed method.
+On the other hand, we also have language-specific culture-related data ${Y^S}^{'}$.
+Because there is a significant translation error when translating these data into English and the teacher model cannot provide high-quality knowledge guidance for this type of data, we only use $\mathcal{L}_\text{SD}$ \eqref{sd} for improving culture understanding ability.
+The final objective is formalized as follows: